Carmen Iglesias

-María del Carmen Iglesias Cano, 1st Countess of Gilbert, is a Spanish historian.
-She is a member of the Real Academia de la Historia since 1991 and its first female director since 2014.
-As Director of the Real Academia de la Historia, she has been responsible for the launch of the electronic version of Spain´s dictionary of national biography, the Diccionario biográfico español.
+María del Carmen Iglesias Cano, 1st Countess of Gisbert, is a Spanish historian.
+She is the Director of the Real Academia de la Historia.
+In this role she has been responsible for the launch of the electronic version of Spain´s dictionary of national biography, the Diccionario biográfico español.
+She is also a member of the Royal Spanish Academy, which regulates the Spanish language.

 She holds the non-hereditary title Countess of Gisbert, which was bestowed on her by King Juan Carlos.

 Biography

 Education

 Iglesias studied at the Complutense University of Madrid.

 Career

 Iglesias is a specialist in 18th-century history, and her publications include work on the French philosopher Montesquieu.

 Iglesias was elected to medalla nº 23 of the Real Academia de la Historia on 16 June 1989 and took up her seat on 4 November 1991.
-She has been director of the Academy since 2014.
+She has been director of the Academy since 2014, and is the first female director of that institution.
 She was elected to Seat E of the Real Academia Española on 13 April 2000, she took up her seat on 30 September 2002.